vanderhoornm/android-MythTV-Leanfront/README.md

 - Display Program Guide, create recording rules, update recording rules.
 - The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
 - Adjustment of Audio Sync in case a recording has a lip-sync problem.
+- Support for touch screen devices is usable, although it is not perfect.

+## Tips

+### To easily get back to a series you were watching recently:

+- Enable recently watched list in settings.
+- Enable deleted and watched items in the recent list.
+- Disable deleted and watched items in the "related" list.
+- In mythfrontend, set the deletion delay for deleted shows to 7 days.

+Now, if you watched and deleted an episode yesterday, the deleted episode shows at the front of the recent list.
+Select that episode from the recent list.
+Go down in the details screen to the related list.
+You will see unwatched, undeleted episodes of the series and you can select the next one to play.

+In the case of Videos, the related list will show unwatched videos from the same directory.
+If you have all episodes of a series in one directory, this will make it easy to select the next episode to watch.

 ## Release Notes